 Read also: Five Must See Attractions in Lanzarote

-The stretches of black volcanic rock landscape is trimmed by a chain of multi-hued mountains only broken by the green of the odd cactus plant that has managed to flourish.
+The stretches of black volcanic rock landscape are trimmed by a chain of multi-hued mountains only broken by the green of the odd cactus plant that has managed to flourish.

 The dark hues offer a sensational contrast with the low-rise white-washed towns that have sprouted up along the coastline.
 There is the odd dash of colour courtesy of painted window panes usually, green or brown but overall the island has been protected by the kind of tourism that demands high rise architecture.